 However, there is another restriction on the Indian constitution’s amending power, which arose from conflicts between the Supreme Court and legislature, The parliament wants to exercise discretionary use of the power and authority to amend the constitution while the Supreme Court tried to limit it.

-This has resulted in the establishment of a number of doctrines or rules for determining the validity/legality of an amendment, the most well-known of which is the Supreme Court’s Basic Structure doctrine in the Kerela case.
+This has resulted in the establishment of several doctrines or rules for determining the validity/legality of an amendment, the most well-known of which is the Supreme Court’s Basic Structure doctrine in the Kerela case.
 (RIGHT TO PROPERTY—ARTICLE 300A)

 Frequently Asked Questions